gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] Verify `Add Application` links to documentation.

 ## Database Access
-Some tests are marked with "coverved by E2E test" and automatically completed by default.
+Some tests are marked with "covered by E2E test" and automatically completed by default.
 In cases the E2E test is flaky or disabled, deselect the task for manualy testing.